 Another option for invoice referencing is project-based invoice numbering which has a lot in common with the client invoice numbering.
 In this case, business owners assign project numbers as unique numbers specifying a particular project.
 For instance, if a project is numbered as 183, an invoice linked to it could be 183-01, 183-02, and so on.
 This numbering method will be the most beneficial for small businesses that work with a wide range of different projects or offer services for companies that request the presence of project numbers on the invoices.

-Make sure an invoice number is clearly visible on each of your bills.
-Here are the key facts about invoice numbers you need to be aware of:
+Here are the basic rules of invoice numbers that you need to be aware of:

 - Invoice numbers can be alphanumeric, which means they include both numbers and letters

 - Invoice numbers typically don’t contain special symbols or characters

 - An invoice number might also include a customer’s name

 - An invoice number is based on the invoice number format or a numbering system that you choose

 - The laws of some countries legally require including a unique invoice number on each of your invoices.